 - Cluster 5: 3

-Cluster 3 shows the highest number of students, and therefore, the mode is 13.
-It demonstrates that out of 40 students, most of the students were graded in cluster 3.
+Cluster 3 shows the highest number of students and, therefore, the mode is 13.
+It reveals that out of 40 students, most of the students were graded in cluster 3.

 Parameters are difficult to obtain, but we use the corresponding statistic to estimate its value.
 A statistic describes a sample of a population, while a parameter describes the entire population.
 Since it will be impossible to catch and measure all the butterflies in the world, we can catch 100 butterflies and measure their length.
 The mean length of the 100 butterflies is a statistic that we can use to make an inference about the length of the entire butterfly population.